 The planning committee must be separate and distinct from the candidate’s campaign committee, and “must only be involved in planning strategies for a proposed campaign.”
 Ethics Opinion JI-014.

 “It follows that the work of a planning committee ceases when a campaign committee is established, since the campaign committee is the only entity authorized to conduct campaign activities and accept and spend campaign funds.”
 Ethics Opinion JI-081.

-A planning committee may be formed prior to February 15th of the year of the election.
+A planning committee may be formed prior to February 15th of the year of the election and “may solicit and accept campaign contributions from the public, including lawyers, as permitted by law” (see MCJC 7(B)(2)(c)).
 Ethics Opinion JI-081.

-May a sitting judge be a member of the planning committee?
+May a sitting judge be a member of the planning committee of another judge?

-Yes, a sitting judge may be a member of the planning committee, but the judge may not be a member of the campaign committee.
+Yes, a sitting judge may be a member of the planning committee of another judge, but the judge may not be a member of the campaign committee.
 Ethics Opinion JI-014.